cswiz2003/voice-ai-assistant/README.md

-# Voice AI Assistant 🎙️
+# Voice AI Agent 🎙️

-A modern, responsive web application that enables seamless voice and text interactions with an AI assistant.
-Built with cutting-edge technologies and best practices in mind, featuring real-time speech recognition, chat history management, and secure user authentication.
+> Vibe coded with Lovable and VS Code Agent Mode 🚀

+A cutting-edge web application that brings voice interaction to life through AI.
+Built using modern web technologies, this app seamlessly combines voice recognition, AI-powered conversations, and real-time updates to create an intuitive and responsive chat experience.
+The project leverages the power of Hugging Face's open-source models, Supabase's real-time capabilities, and a robust frontend stack for a smooth user experience.

 <div align="center">